Summer reading challenge

 Benefits of the challenge

 Children's reading can reduce during the summer holidays.
-This might be because they don’t have regular access to books and the incentive to read for pleasure.
+This might be because they do not have regular access to books and the incentive to read for pleasure.
 Research shows that reading challenges can make a big difference in keeping reading levels up.

 The key to the challenge is that children are free to choose their own books.
-This means they are not pressured to read books they don't like.
+This means they are not pressured to read books they do not like.
 Parents have reported that this makes a difference to their child's enthusiasm for reading.